Stolen Dough: Synopsis

 Stolen Dough is a true story of an Italian-American product inventor named Anthony Mongiello, whose patent for stuffed crust pizza was allegedly stolen by Pizza Hut.
 On April 28, 1987, Anthony Mongiello was issued U.S. Patent No. 4661361.
 The patent specifically detailed a "method of making a pizza, where one would take sticks of mozzarella cheese, line the outer rim of the dough with the cheese sticks, and fold it over before baking.

 When the patent was formally approved, Mongiello approached all major U.S. pizza chains, hoping to enter a partnership.
 The only one to show interest was Pizza Hut.
 After formally reviewing the patent twice, Pizza Hut declined Mongiello's offer.
 In 1995, Pizza Hut ran a national commercial (featuring Donald Trump) debuting its new "Stuffed Crust Pizza" product.

 Stolen Dough follows Mongiello's legal battle against Pizza Hut, setting the stage for a one billion-dollar patent infringement lawsuit.

 Accolades

 In April 2023, Stolen Dough had its world premiere at the WorldFest-Houston International Film Festival, where the film received a Gold REMI Award.

 In October 2023, Stolen Dough screened at the DOC LA Los Angeles Film Festival.
 The film's director Stefano Da Frè received an Honorable Mention Award in the feature film category of the festival.

 In November 2023, Stolen Dough screened as the opening night film at The North Film Festival in New York City.
 Da Frè won an award for Best Director in the feature film category at the festival.
 Later that month, Stolen Dough had its UK Premiere at the Grosvenor Picture Theatre in Glasgow, Scotland.
 The film was part of its Gala series that included the film Bitter Taste, directed by Harry Holland and starring Spider-Man actor Tom Holland, followed by Stolen Dough as the main feature film.

+In August 2025, Stolen Dough was selected to screen at the Croatia International Film Festival in Sibenik, Croatia.
+The festival opened with Bleecker Street's The Friend, starring Bill Murray and Naomi Watts.
+Stefano Da Fre was awarded the jury prize for "Best Director" for Stolen Dough at the festival's closing ceremony.